 Shopping for Target bird seed can be a convenient and cost-effective way to attract more wild birds to your backyard.
 But is it the right choice for you?
-I recently visited Target to give some rapid reactions to bird seeds I’d recommend, and which blends you’re better skipping.
+I recently visited Target stores to give some rapid reactions to the bird seeds I’d recommend from their supply, and which blends you’re better skipping.

 For this story I weighed the quality of the seed ingredients, cost, and how many birds would like each seed.
-I’ve also fed birds for years and have used most of these seeds at some time or another, so my personal experience is also mixed into this.
+I’ve also fed birds for years and have used most of these seeds at some time or another.
+So, my personal experience is also mixed in.

-Note: I’m basing my purchasing options here based off my Target visits to several stores in the Twin Cities metro in Minnesota.
+Note: My options here are based off my Target visits to several stores in the Twin Cities metro in Minnesota.
 There could be different options at your local Target.

 The Selection

-Target carries the Kaytee brand of bird seed.
-At stories I’ve visited, they tend to have about a half dozen Kaytee birdseeds to choose from.
+To start, Target carries the Kaytee brand of bird seed.
+At stores I’ve visited, they usually have a half dozen Kaytee birdseeds to choose from.
 They also have a few more selections on their website.

 Target Bird Seed I’d Recommend